JackWCJ/jtimer/README.md

-A Rubik's Cube timer built with [Next.js](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/). jTimer is still in development!
+A Rubik's Cube timer built with [Next.js](https://nextjs.org/). jTimer is still in development!

 ## Acknowledgements

 jTimer depends on the [cubing.js](https://github.com/cubing/cubing.js) library to generate WCA-quality scrambles.
+This project wouldn't be possible without them.

 ## License